Welcome, visitor! Wanting to learn more about international money transfers? you have come to the right place. This is

 A transfer of money usually from one country to another, with an exchange of currencies at an agreed rate.
-When you transact such transfers via your bank, there are a lot of hidden fees involved and it is difficult to understand how much money you’re paying for this service.
-It is often a lot more than you think.
+When you transact such transfers via your bank, there are a lot of hidden fees involved and it is difficult to understand how much money you’re paying for this service, and how much will the recipient will get eventually.

 What are money transfer companies?

-What are some of the advantages of these providers against banks?
+What are some of the advantages of these providers over banks?